You are here

 Medical Informatics Training for Graduate and Medical Students

 The Medical Informatics Training for Graduate and Medical Students component of the Medical Informatics Training Program at the Lister Hill National Center for Biomedical Communications provides summer or semester-long training and research opportunities to graduate students enrolled in MS, PhD, and MD programs.
 Students participate in on-going medical informatics research under the guidance of LHNCBC research staff preceptors.
 The FAQs include information about the lecture series that is part of this training.

 This training is expected to complement the work students are doing at their home institutions.

-Recipients may receive a stipend, which can vary depending on education and experience.
+Recipients may receive stipends, which can vary depending on education and experience.
 Appointments may be held throughout the year.

 Requirements and Selection

-Applicants should be enrolled in a graduate or medical degree program from an accredited academic institution in an appropriate discipline or expect to be enrolled by the time they would like to begin this program.
+Applicants should be enrolled in graduate or medical degree programs at accredited academic institutions in an appropriate discipline or expect to be enrolled by the time they would like to begin this program.

 Participants will be selected based on their scientific background and experience, research accomplishments, the ability to match an applicant's background and capabilities with LHNCBC research projects, letters of recommendation, awards and honors, and the availability of funds, projects, staff, and facilities.

 Applications and Questions